How to Hire a Freelance Writer: What You Need to Know

 This article will discuss not only how to hire a freelance writer—finding and selecting the right one for your business—but also what freelance writers do, how much to pay them, and the benefits of hiring freelance writers.

-Search for Freelance Writer Candidates
+Finding Freelance Writer Candidates

 In addition to the standard job boards, consider looking at gig-based boards, many of which allow you to post jobs for vetted freelancers to bid on.
 Some even provide an escrow account and dispute resolution process for extra protection when hiring.
 Upwork is one of the more established freelance marketplaces and our top recommendation.

 There are also groups by profession, like the American Medical Writers Association, and even by religious orientation, like the Catholic Writers Guild.
-Do a Google search by topic and “writers organization” and see what pops up.
+Do a Google search by topic and “writer’s organization” and see what pops up.
 Some will list members looking for work, while others will be glad to share your job ad with their membership.

-Select the Right Freelance Writer
+Selecting the Right Freelance Writer

-When you have your candidates, you’re ready for the hiring process.
+When you have your candidates, you’re ready for the contracting process.
 It’s not unlike hiring a regular employee, but remember that the emphasis is on their skill and ability to meet a deadline as well as professionalism when contacting others in the process of completing the work.
 Take the following actions to help you select the best freelance writer for your needs.

 In the case of freelance writing, experience often means more than education.
 The exception is for highly technical writing or when hiring someone fresh out of school.
 Most writers do not have journalism or creative writing degrees, so do not use this as a reason to reject a candidate.
+As with many types of work, most freelance writers develop their skills through actual writing, year after year.

 Unless you are hiring for regular work, references may come in the form of published articles rather than contacts.
 However, with contacts, give priority to editors or those who hired the candidate for similar work.